-Model interpretability in Azure Machine Learning
+Model interpretability in Azure Machine Learning (preview)

 Enabling the capability of explaining a machine learning model is important during two main phases of model development:

-- During the inferencing phase, as having transparency around deployed models empowers executives to understand "when deployed" how the model is working and how its decisions are treating and impacting people in real life.
+During the inferencing phase, as having transparency around deployed models empowers executives to understand "when deployed" how the model is working and how its decisions are treating and impacting people in real life.

 Interpretability with Azure Machine Learning

-azureml.interpret, the main package, containing functionalities supported by Microsoft.
+azureml.interpret, contains functionalities supported by Microsoft.

 How to interpret your model

 Using the classes and methods in the SDK, you can: